JailsonSantos/rodrigorgtic/README.md

 ### Hey there 👋

 **I'm Rodrigo Gonçalves Santana 👨‍🚀**.
-I develop websites, mobile apps and APIs.
+I'm a developer websites, mobile apps and APIs.
 Currently my stack is:

 :computer: Web front-end development with **ReactJs** <br/>
 :iphone: Mobile applications for Android and iOS with **React Native** <br/>